InFeR: Informed Failure Resilience in Learned Visual Navigation Control: Experiments

 We collect a test set of 180 trajectories: 90 with a single failure near the end, and 90 normal (\autoref{fig:splash}).
 Failures are evenly distributed across three types---sensor failure, blocked paths, and close-range dynamic obstacles (\ref{failure:sensor}-\ref{failure:dyn}).
 We exclude infeasible image goals, which is a failure specific to image goal-conditioned architectures.
 Half the trajectories are in novel office and garden environments; the rest are in novel areas that resemble training data.
 Each trajectory is 10s long, with failures occurring at the 8s mark.
 A failure is detected if any frame from 8s onward is classified as \ood{}.
 To annotate ground-truth recognition, we divide each frame vertically into three bins and mark the bins containing features related to navigation failure (\eg{} dynamic objects, blockages), similar to the approach in \autoref{sec:approach_recovery}.

-We evaluate \ood{} detection using ROC curves over the raw \ood{} scores.
-Since recognition is only meaningful for detected \ood{} cases, we also assess accuracy of jointly detecting and localising \ood{} features.
-We report ROC curves per recognition heatmap bin, with the scores computed as $\mathbb{I}[b_t = 1] \sum_{m \in M_{t,k}} m$, where $b_t = 1$ is an \ood{} detection, and $M_{t,k}$ is the $k$-th bin of the heatmap $M_t$.
-Intuitively, this returns the per-bin recognition score only if a positive \ood{} detection occurs for the input.
-The results support \textbf{H1}, that \fr{} produces \ood{}-aware policies effective at task-relevant \ood{} detection/recognition.
-We draw two conclusions:
+We illustrate OOD detection performance via ROC curves across CP significance levels $\alpha$.
+To evaluate recognition independently of detection, we restrict analysis to failure trajectories and, for each method, to the detections obtained at a true positive rate of 0.9, normalising detection sensitivity across methods.
+On this subset, we compute per-bin ROC curves for the recognition heatmap, with scores given by $\mathbb{I}[b_t = 1] \sum_{m \in M_{t,k}} m$, where $b_t = 1$ is an \ood{} detection, and $M_{t,k}$ is the $k$-th bin of the heatmap $M_t$.
+This yields the per-bin recognition score only when the input is flagged as OOD.
+The results in \autoref{fig:baselines} support \textbf{H1}: \fr{} produces \ood{}-aware policies effective at task-relevant \ood{} detection/recognition.
+We draw three conclusions: